|

 than lightspeed and fickle laws of physics ... what can I

 say?
-With no constraints on reality, science becomes impotent!
+With no constraining ties to reality, science becomes impotent!
 The

 becomes modern myth-making.